µP

 Acceptance of a manuscript is independent of the perceived impact.

-Submissions to microPublication Biology will have the equivalent scientific rigor and clear, scholarly written text as that of articles in other well-respected, peer-reviewed journals (Current Biology, Development, Evolution, Genetics, MBoC, Molecular Ecology, PLoS Biology, and others) but within the context of our publishing model - a single figure and short format text.
+Submissions to microPublication Biology must have the equivalent scientific rigor and clear, scholarly written text as that of articles in other well-respected, peer-reviewed journals (Current Biology, Development, Evolution, Genetics, MBoC, Molecular Ecology, PLoS Biology, and others) but within the context of our publishing model - a single figure and short format text.

 Submissions that do not meet this standard will be returned to the authors without peer review or rejected following review.